-Join Anne-Marie Concepción for an in-depth discussion in this video Creating a Word template with InDesign styles, part of Using Word and InDesign Together.
+Join Anne-Marie Concepción for an in-depth discussion in this video Creating a Word template with InDesign styles, part of Word and InDesign: Integration.

 I'm so excited to do this video.
 Because this is almost the pinnacle of the best possible Word and InDesign workflow.
 And that is to create a template for your Word users that has all the same styles that you have in InDesign.
 This only makes sense if you're going to be importing multiple Word files into the same basic InDesign document.
 Like, let's say a magazine or a newsletter, that has multiple issues, or in this case a student catalog.
 Because it does take a little bit of upfront work, but after that's done, your work flow will be so streamlined, you'll be done by ten in the morning and wondering what to do for the rest of the day.